 Our STEAM Camp was created so middle school-aged students can experience career opportunities within S.T.E.A.M. disciplines: Science, Technology, Engineering, Arts and Mathematics.

-This truly unique program is a tremendous collaboration between private industry, higher education, non-profit organizations and countless volunteers - all of whom genuinely care about our community’s youth.
+This truly unique program is an amazing collaboration between private industry, higher education, non-profit organizations and countless volunteers.
+One thing brings us all together - we all genuinely care about our community’s youth.

 For five days during the summer, the children board a school bus and visit university laboratories, public utilities, private companies and non-profit organizations for a wide variety of programs.

 Our goal is to provide a safe, fun and interactive environment, learn new skills and begin to understand the educational pathways behind STEAM careers.
 Creativity, resourcefulness and imagination are cornerstones to our program.